mazzasaverio/fastapi-your-data/README.md

-# DATA-FASTAPI
+# data-FastAPI

 ## Overview

 This repository contains the foundational code for a FastAPI application that connects to a SQL database using SQLModel.
 The goal is to deploy this API on Google Cloud Platform (GCP) and utilize Cloud SQL as the database service.
-It is designed to expose data securely through tokens issued to users.

 ## Getting Started